javascript-tutorial/en.javascript.info/1-js/06-advanced-functions/03-closure/article.md

 ## Code blocks and loops, IIFE

 The examples above concentrated on functions.
-But Lexical Environments also exist for code blocks `{...}`.
+But a Lexical Environment exists for any code block `{...}`.

-They are created when a code block runs and contain block-local variables.
+A Lexical Environment is created when a code block runs and contains block-local variables.
 Here are a couple of examples.

-## If
+### If

-In the example below, when the execution goes into `if` block, the new "if-only" Lexical Environment is created for it:
+In the example below, the `user` variable exists only in the `if` block:

 <!--
     ```js run